copsTvFan/cops-episode-guide/guide.md

 Aired 2004-09-18.

 **Coast to Coast 69** (New Orleans, LA -- 6:55 PM Suspicious Activity) 6th
-District Task Force -- Officers Bryan Lewis and Melvin Williams like being in the task force because it's different.
+District Task Force -- Officers Bryant Louis and Melvin Williams like being in the task force because it's different.
 They see three black men on a corner including Larry who are dealing drugs in front of a store.
 They catch them and Larry struggles and has a crack pipe on him even though he just got out of